bmolab/dpg_system/README.md

 __Requirements__

-It is recommended to create a conda environment (python 3.9 is most tested)
+It is recommended to create a conda environment (python 3.10 is recommended.
+As of this writing, python 3.11 causes some issues)

 In initial testing, this was what else needed to be installed after a basic conda install: